Zhuhai Guangdong, China Travel Guide

 Inform your bank and credit card companies of your travel plans.
 Start packing according to the climate and activities.

 Arrange for your residence care (pets, plants, mail, security).
-Inform a trusted neighbor or friend of your absence.
+Let a reliable neighbor know or friend of your absence.

 bookings that demand early action.